-Having a loved one with dual disorders can be overwhelming.
-Because of the nature of dual brain diseases, family members often find themselves in a position of providing crisis intervention and ongoing daily activity support to their loved one.
+Having a loved one with mental illness or dual disorders can be overwhelming.
+Because of the nature of these brain diseases, family members often find themselves in a position of providing crisis intervention and ongoing daily activity support to their loved one.
 The symptoms and behaviors the loved one experiences have an ongoing impact, often leaving family members feeling afraid, frustrated and isolated as they attempt to cope.

 WestBridge believes that the greatest success for healing is fostered when family members are included and incorporated throughout the treatment process.